strimzi/strimzi.github.io/_posts/2025-08-20-queues-for-kafka.md

 ### KafkaShareConsumer API

 Let’s look at the new [`KafkaShareConsumer`](https://kafka.apache.org/40/javadoc/org/apache/kafka/clients/consumer/KafkaShareConsumer.html) Java API added for share group consumers.
-It looks very similar to `KafkaConsumer` API which makes it easier to use the new API if you are already familiar with it.
+It looks very similar to the `KafkaConsumer` API which makes it easier to use the new API if you are already familiar with it.
 With the `KafkaShareConsumer` API, users can do more fine-grained acknowledgements of the records that are consumed and processed.
 There are 2 different mechanisms to acknowledge records:

 #### <i>Acknowledging records in batches</i>